WP-Cassify/wp-cassify-develop/readme.txt

 == Screenshots ==

 1. This is the basic options of the plugin.
+2. This is the URL settings.
+3. This is the attributes extraction settings.
-2. This is the authorization rule editor.
+4. This is the authorization rule editor.
+5. You can set wordpress role to user according to CAS attributes values.
-3. Set up WordPress Roles to User according to CAS User attributes.
+6. Synchronize Wordpress User metas with CAS User attributes.

 == Frequently Asked Questions ==